HOW DO I APPLY?

-Download an application form, complete it and submit it to your school's VET Coordinator.
+Follow the application link on the relevant year of enrolment, complete it and submit it to your school's VET Coordinator.

 Your school will guide you through the VET Readiness Orientation (VETRO) process and you will then be advised as to whether you will be required to attend an interview or complete an additional course specific application.
 The VETRO process does not apply to Skills Cluster or Fee for Service courses.

 Applications are finalised by the middle of Term 4 and you will be notified of the outcome of your application.
 If you are unsuccessful, your school will assist in identifying a possible alternative course.
 Priority will be given to students from AHSPs member schools.

 Term 3 Week 8 AHSPs applications close

 Term 4 you may need to complete additional forms